 Driver guilty of murder in deaths of 5 Michigan bicyclists

-KALAMAZOO, Mich. – A reckless driver who was on drugs before crashing his pickup truck into a pack of bicyclists, killing five, was convicted of second-degree murder Tuesday in southwestern Michigan.
+A reckless driver who was on drugs when his pickup truck crashed into a pack of bicyclists, killing five, was convicted of second-degree murder Tuesday in southwestern Michigan.

-Charles Pickett's trial lasted just a few days in Kalamazoo County.
+Charles Pickett’s trial lasted just a few days in Kalamazoo County.
 There was no dispute that he had swallowed painkillers and other drugs before driving, although his lawyers argued that murder charges were excessive.
-He now faces up to life in prison.
+He now faces up to life in prison at his sentencing on June 11.

-Assistant prosecutor Michael Kanaby told jurors that Pickett "certainly doesn't care what's going on around him" after taking drugs and driving.
+Assistant prosecutor Michael Kanaby told jurors that Pickett almost hit a pedestrian before hitting the cyclists.

+“He could have stopped there and said, ‘Holy cow, I’m not fit to be on the road,’“ Kanaby said.
+“But he didn’t do that.
+He smashed into those people, destroying their bodies, their lives.”

+Kanaby said a driver on drugs is no different than the “guy at the bar who’s pounding down alcohol.”

 A woman who was with Pickett earlier that day said he had attended a cousin’s funeral and swallowed a handful of drugs.